 Everyone onstage was given a chance to share their ideas, with their fellow performers receiving everything as gratefully as Patti’s readings from her memoirs or her hits “Because The Night” and “Pissing in a River”.
 Her guitarist and singer covered “I’m Free” by The Rolling Stones, while Patti perched on the edge of the stage; she smiled on as her son ripped through a solo during; and Jesse spoke at length about her work as a climate change activist.

 The day that Virginia Woolf died she wrote her final diary entry: "A curious seaside feeling in the air today."
 She walked into the waves and drowned, and took her walking stick with her.
 Now it sits in the New York Public Library.
-Patti Smith wants to grow old enough to claim the walking stick from the library – be ancient and revered enough to be gifted it – an idea that didn’t seem outside the realms of possibility when she said it that night.
+Patti Smith wants to grow old enough to claim the walking stick from the library, an idea that didn’t seem outside the realms of possibility when she said it that night.

 You can find Hannah on Twitter.